wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 As mentioned in the [Single Core Computing]({{site.baseurl}}/pedagogic_modules/single_core_computing) module, we do not consider time sharing.
-That is, **we will only consider executions in which at most one task runs on a core at a given time.** Although Operating Systems allow time-sharing, we will never start more tasks than cores on the machine.
+That is, **we will only consider executions in which at most one task runs on a core at a given time.** Although operating systems allow time-sharing, we will never start more tasks than cores on the machine.
 This is the typical  approach when aiming for high performance.
 Therefore, a task that begins executing on a core executes uninterrupted until completion on that same core.